 Château Le Crock

-It seems plausible that the old French word croc, meaning hook, is the origin of crock as in both Marais du Crock and Château Le Crock, just as it also gave us the words crochet (the modern French word for hook) and croquet (relating to the hooks pushed into the ground I think).
-That the modern-day name Crock has evolved from the original term Cru de Croc, as used by a proprietor named Merman in the 1830s, lends a little weight to this theory.
+It seems plausible that the old French word croc, meaning hook, is the origin of the crock in both Marais du Crock and Château Le Crock, just as it also gave us the words crochet (the modern French word for hook) and croquet (relating to the hooks pushed into the ground I think).
+The fact that the modern-day name Le Crock has evolved from the original term Cru de Croc, as used by a proprietor named Merman in the 1830s, lends a little weight to this theory.
 Nevertheless, the property did not begin life as Le Crock (or even Le Croc), nor did it originate with the Merman family.
-Its earliest recorded history concerns other names, some of which may be familiar to those with the châteaux of St Estèphe.
+Its earliest recorded history evokes other names, some of which may be familiar to those who know the histories of the châteaux of Saint-Estèphe.